mineo/yatemplate/README.md

 ## Description ##

-This package bridges the gap betwen yasnippet and auto-insert-mode.
+This package bridges the gap betwen [YASnippet][yasnippet_homepage] and [auto-insert-mode][].
 By populating auto-insert-alist with filenames and automatically expanding their content after insertion by auto-insert-mode, it's an easy way to create dynamic file templates.
 Simply call `yatemplate-fill-alist` somewhere in your Emacs initialization file to populate `auto-insert-alist` with filenames from `yatemplate-dir`.

 Each filename will be turned into a new element to `push` onto `auto-insert-alist`.
 To guarantee a particular order, filenames must contain one colon (":").
 After collecting all the filenames in `yatemplate-dir`, their names will be sorted with `string<`, then split on the colon.
 The first substring will be discarded, which means it can be used to establish an ordering.
 The second substring will be used as a regexp as the CONDITION of the element to push onto `auto-insert-alist`.
-The ACTION will be a vector of actions that first insert the content of the template file and then expand the content of the buffer with `yatemplate-expand-yas-buffer`, which simply calls `yas-expand-snippet`, so you can use everything YASnippet offers in the template.
+The ACTION will be a vector of actions that first insert the content of the template file and then expand the content of the buffer with `yatemplate-expand-yas-buffer`, which simply calls `yas-expand-snippet`, so you can use everything [YASnippet][yasnippet_writing] offers in the template.

 This means that if `yatemplate-dir` looks like this: